tez-capital/docs.tez.capital_content/en/tezbake/tutorials/troubleshooting.md

 Ensure **Tezos Baking app v2.5.0+** for DAL attestation support.

-For complete DAL setup, see [Baking with DAL](/tezbake/tutorials/baking-with-dal/).
+For the standard setup path, see [Baking on Mainnet](/tezbake/tutorials/baking-on-mainnet/).
+If you intentionally disabled local DAL, see [Baking Without DAL](/tezbake/tutorials/baking-without-dal/).
+If you want DAL on another host or IP address, use [Baking with Prism](/tezbake/tutorials/baking-with-prism/).

 ---